 PROVIDER agrees to protect the rights of all persons using their services as guaranteed in 1974 Public Act 258, as amended, and 330.7001, et seq. of the Michigan Administrative Rules.

 The PROVIDER agrees to furnish the PAYOR’S CEO and Recipient Rights Office with immediate notice of any sentinel event involving any CONSUMER being served hereunder.
 The PROVIDER shall report the death, serious injuries, suspected abuse or neglect and all other alleged rights violations regarding a CONSUMER hereunder to PAYOR’S CEO and Recipient Rights Office immediately by telephone and then, in writing on PAYOR-designated forms, within twenty-four (24) hours of the occurrence and, as required by law, to (Adult and Children) Protective Services Division of the applicable department of the State of Michigan, law enforcement, and other public agencies.
-In addition, incident reports for all other non-critical events will be completed and forwarded to the Recipient Rights Office within 24 hours of the occurrence.

-The PROVIDER agrees to allow individuals who properly identify themselves as representatives of Michigan Protection and Advocacy Services access to the premises, recipients, staff, and service records in compliance with Section 748(7) and Section 931 of the Michigan Mental Health Code.
+The PROVIDER agrees to allow individuals who properly identify themselves as representatives of Disability Rights Michigan access to the premises, recipients, staff, and service records in compliance with Section 748(7) and Section 931 of the Michigan Mental Health Code.

 PROVIDER agrees to maintain the confidentiality of information regarding CONSUMERs in compliance with Sections 748 and 750 of the MHC.